littleli/littleli/README.md

-## Welcome visitor.
-My name is Aleš
+## Welcome visitor

-- I'm a software craftsman
+You ended up on the profile of a software craftsman

-- I'm a functional programming apprentice
+I'm into functional programming

-- I'm highly pragmatic
+I prefer practice over theory

-- I'm a curious creature
+I build things out of curiosity

 ### Connect with me: